Project Management Software Migration

 Training

-Develop clear, step-by-step training plan.
+* Developed a clear, step-by-step training plan.

-Schedule LIVE training sessions for team members to practice using Wrike.
+* Scheduled LIVE training sessions for team members to practice using Wrike.

-Collect feedback to address any concerns and improve the training process.
+* Collected feedback to address any concerns and improve the training process.

 Perspective